-Since autism is a ‘spectrum’ condition, it affects different people in different ways and it’s very difficult to generalise about how an autistic person will develop over time.
-Nonetheless, people with autism, of every age, generally need more support when it comes to education and looking after their health.
+Autism is a ‘spectrum’ condition and affects different people in different ways.
+So, it’s very difficult to generalise about how an autistic person will develop over time.
+But, generally people with autism, need more support when it comes to education and looking after their health.

-There are five sports in particular that are often identified as being really beneficial for children with autism: swimming, cycling, horse riding, track and field and gymnastics.
-These sports enable children to develop endurance and better their physical co-ordination without challenging their social skills, whereas team sports require a high degree of verbal and non-verbal communication which children with autism might not enjoy or may find difficult.
+There are five sports in particular that are often identified as being really beneficial for children with autism.
+They are swimming, cycling, horse riding, track and field and gymnastics.

 Swimming lessons not only can help to reduce the risk of accidental drowning, but they can also bring more joy, confidence, and coordination into the lives of autistic children.

-High quality movements in water, which are part of swimming lessons, can also improve learning in other areas, strengthen muscles, as well as reduce anxiety.
+High quality movements in water and swimming lessons can improve learning in other areas, strengthen muscles, and reduce anxiety in ASD children.

-Over the last 10 years, we’ve taught many children with autism spectrum disorder (ASD) how to swim with several of them excelled really well at swimming.
+Over the last 10 years, we’ve taught many ASD children to swim, with several of them really excelled at swimming.

-This conference was organised by Szczecin-based Safer3 swim school and the aim of this conference was to share knowledge and learn from the experts in special needs education and swimming from Poland and the U.S.A.
+This conference was organised by Szczecin-based Safer3 swim school and the aim of this conference was to share knowledge and learn from the international experts from the special needs education and swimming sector.

-A team of first-class speakers addressed how teachers and coaches can meet the needs of children with autism during swim lessons.
-They spoke about the programmes which are already in operation and having a positive impact.
+A team of first-class speakers from the U.S and Poland in 3 days explained how teachers and coaches can meet the needs of children with autism in swim lessons.

 They are authors of an interesting book titled ‘Swimming with Autism’ are renowned experts in this field.